Comment on "Magnetic moments in the Poynting theorem, Maxwell equations, Dirac equation, and QED"

 \section{Abstract}

-The paper ``Magnetic moments in the Poynting theorem, Maxwell equations, Dirac equation, and QED", arXiv:2501.02022, by Peter J. Mohr, purports to show that Maxwell's equation, $\bdiv{\bf B}=0$, and Poynting's theorem require significant modications for the $\bf B$ field of a magnetic dipole.
-We show here that, because of critical errors in the paper, these claims are false, and that Maxwell's equation and the Poynting theorem are the same for a magnetic moment as for any other charge-current distribution.
+The paper, ``Magnetic moments in the Poynting theorem, Maxwell equations, Dirac equation, and QED'', adds a new magnetic interaction energy, from a `dual magnetic monopole model', to Poynting's theorem to add magnetic moment interaction energy that, presumably, was absent in Poynting's theorem.
+We show in this Comment that this leads to errors that invalidate the paper.

-The paper, ``Magnetic moments in the Poynting theorem, Maxwell equations, Dirac equation, and QED" (PJM), arXiv:2501.02022, by Peter J. Mohr, starts its discussion of the $\bf B$ field of a magnetic dipole, $\bf m$, with its equation (14), for $r>0$,
+The paper, “Magnetic moments in the Poynting theorem, Maxwell equations, Dirac equation, and QED'', starts with the statement,``The conventional form of the [Poynting] theorem\footnote{The Poynting theorem is discussed in most advanced electromagnetism books.
+See, for instance \cite{jdj}.} does not take into account the interaction of the magnetic moment of a particle, such as an electron, with an inhomogeneous magnetic field.''

-taken from Jackson's 3rd edition\cite{jdj}.
-It then states,``An equivalent way of expressing this for $r > 0$ is